PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ## IDEs

 A lot of people ask about IDEs, and many outright fear PyCharm.
-Listen up.... compared to your journey of learning Python, learning to use PyCharm as your IDE is NOTHING.
+Listen up... compared to your journey of learning Python, learning to use PyCharm as your IDE is NOTHING.
 It's a DAY typically (from 1 to 8 hours).
 Or, if you're really really new, perhaps as much as a week *to get used to*.
 So, we're not talking about you needing to learn to flap your arms and fly.

-To sum up that paragraph, stop whining like a little b*tch.
+To sum up that paragraph, stop whining.
 You're a grown man/woman, act like it.
 "But it's hard..."
-If you found this package, then you're a bright person :-)  Have some confidence in yourself for Christ sake....
+If you found this package, then you're a bright person :-)  Have some confidence in yourself...
 I do.
-Not going to lead you off some cliff, promise!
+I'm not going to lead you off some cliff, promise!

 Some IDEs provide virtual environments, but it's optional.
 PyCharm is one example.
 For these, you will either use their GUI interface to add packages or use their built-in terminal to do pip installs.  **It's not recommended for beginners to be working with Virtual Environments.**  They can be quite confusing.
 However, if you are a seasoned professional developer and know what you're doing, there is nothing about PySimpleGUI that will prevent you from working this way.
 It's mostly a caution for beginners because more often than not, they get really messed up and confused.

 ### Officially Supported IDEs

-A number of IDEs have **known problems with PySimpleGUI**.
+Several IDEs have **known problems with PySimpleGUI**.
 IDLE, Spyder, and Thonny all have known, demonstrable, problems with intermittent or inconsistent results, **especially when a program exits** and you want to continue to work with it. *** Any IDE that is based on tkinter is going to have issues with the straight PySimpleGUI port.***  This is NOT a PySimpleGUI problem.

 The official list of supported IDEs is:
-1. PyCharm (or course this is THE IDE to use for use with PySimpleGUI)
+1. PyCharm (of course this is THE IDE to use for use with PySimpleGUI)
 2. Wing
 3. Visual Studio